 I spent more time studying this issue than any other while doing the FFP.
 My wife and I did a whole podcast episode on it (free version here).
 Overall, the left in the US and across the world has a fraught history with this specific question.
 Some have described the home child care allowance as a “trap for women” while others have said it gives women the “freedom to choose.”

 For instance, in 1965, the Swedish Social Democratic Women’s Union described the home child care allowance as “an instrument creating equality to guarantee greater freedom of choice to young families, whether they choose to stay at home during the child’s first years or prefer to continue in working life.”
 Yet, Swedish SAP Prime Minister Ingvar Carlsson said just a few decades later that “for women who choose to stay at home, child home care allowance is a setback to equality.”
-Despite these debates, the program remains in existence and popular in Sweden, Finland, and Norway, which are among the most gender egalitarian countries in the world and which have far higher women’s labor force participation than the US has.
+Despite these debates, the program remains in existence and popular in Finland and Norway, which are among the most gender egalitarian countries in the world and which have far higher women’s labor force participation than the US has.

 The left has struggled with this question in other contexts as well.
 Paying stay-at-home child carers is sometimes seen as subjecting such parents to the demands of the earner spouse while not paying them is sometimes seen as a rejection of the longstanding feminist demand that care work be regarded as work and properly compensated.
 Some even argue that not giving the option and flushing would-be stay-at-home parents into the labor market merely subjects them to another boss — an actual boss — whose potential control over their lives is just as objectionable.